behail/behail/README.md

 - 👋 Hi, I’m Behail Mesganaw
-- 👀 I’m interested in web development with react and Vue JS framwork
+- 👀 I’m interested in web development with MERN
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me via email angbehailu@gmail.com